Tips for female bicycle travelers

-As Amaya Williams of Worldbiking.info points out, “More and more women are exploring the world by bicycle.
+As Amaya Williams of Worldbiking.info notes, “More and more women are exploring the world by bicycle.
 They’re riding up remote mountain passes, crossing continents on two wheels, and camping wild in the middle of nowhere.”

-Why not join our ever-growing tribe?
-It’s a great way to see the world.
-So, we’ve put together a handy list of links, bicycle touring tips, safety info and resources for females to help you get started.
+Why not join this ever-growing tribe?
+Bicycle touring is a fantastic way to see the world.
+To help you get started, we’ve compiled a handy list of links, touring tips, safety advice, and resources for females to help you get started.

-Advice on what to wear while cycling through conservative countries.
-And a small hint, it’s not short shorts or form fitting lycra…
+Advice on what to wear when cycling through conservative countries: A small hint, it’s not short shorts or form-fitting lycra…

-For periods – goodbye bulky pads and tampons and hello Mooncups!
-The cup is a small, foldable, reusable device made from silicone.
-It collects the menstrual blood when inserted into the vagina.
-Quite a few long-distance female cyclists are big fans of them.
+For periods: Say goodbye to bulky pads and tampons and hello to Mooncups!
+This small, foldable, reusable silicone cup is designed to collect menstrual blood when inserted into the vagina.
+Many long-distance female cyclists swear by it.

-Some women even carry a peeing device in their panniers such as the WhizAway.
-It’s a small rubber funnel that fits against your crotch and allows you to pee while standing up or into a bottle.
+Some women even carry a peeing device such as the Unigear.
+This small rubber funnel fits snugly against your crotch, allowing you to pee while standing or into a bottle.

-Have questions about bicycle touring, gear or you just want some encouragement for your upcoming trip?
-Then check out the Bicycle Traveling Women facebook group.
+Have questions about bicycle touring, gear, or just want some encouragement for your upcoming trip?
+Then check out the Bicycle Traveling Women Facebook group.
 It’s also a great place to share your travel experiences.

-In the BIG WOW E-Book from Loretta Henderson you will learn the tips and tricks of successful bicycle touring from over 100 accomplished women from around the world who travel solo by bicycle.
+In the BIG WOW eBook by Loretta Henderson you will learn the tips and tricks of successful bicycle touring from over 100 accomplished women from around the world who travel solo by bike.

 For all cyclists, including males, the biggest danger comes from motorized traffic.